The Employment Law Review: Cambodia

 If an entity (such as the seller) wishes to transfer its employees to a distinct entity (such as the buyer), the process is straightforward.
 First, the seller terminates the employees' employment contracts and complies with its obligations regarding those terminations (including paying all applicable termination benefits) to the terminated employees, and second, the employees enter into new employment contracts (with fresh new seniority) with the buyer.

-Otherwise, as a matter of practice, it may also be possible to effect the purported transfer by way of a tripartite agreement between the seller, the buyer and the relevant employees, whereby (1) the employees resign from their employment with the seller and agree to release the buyer from any claim, (2) the employees accept the offer of employment made by the buyer, and (3) if applicable, the buyer agrees to recognise the seniority of the employees and bears responsibility for all the entitlements and benefits arising from employment of the personnel with the seller (including those linked to their past seniority with the seller).
+Otherwise, as a matter of practice, it may also be possible to effect the purported transfer by way of a tripartite agreement between the seller, the buyer and the relevant employees, whereby (1) the employees resign from their employment with the seller and agree to release the seller from any claim, (2) the employees accept the offer of employment made by the buyer, and (3) the buyer agrees to recognise the seniority of the employees and bears responsibility for all the entitlements and benefits arising from employment of the personnel with the seller (including those linked to their past seniority with the seller).

 2 The Constitution of the Kingdom of Cambodia, promulgated in 1993.